This post was first published in 2017 and updated in 2018 with the new Christmas releases.

 A Christmas Prince

-Netflix really pushed A Christmas Prince as the film to watch this year on their site.
+Netflix really pushed A Christmas Prince as the film to watch last year on their site but it’s still a popular pick in 2018.
 Obviously, it’s super cheesy, but it’s Christmas and this film will warm your heart.
 It’s about a budding journalist who finally gets sent to cover a big story.
 The Prince of Aldovia has come out of hiding after his father’s death but is he going ascend the throne?
 Amber soon finds herself deep in royal family drama and there’s a dash of romance too.

 Another Netflix original, another classic cheese-fest.
 This is a hugely predictable story about a rich brat who goes off to a remote town where she realises the error of her ways and that there’s more to life than Chanel bags.
 Still well worth a watch though as it still gives your heart a little flutter and maybe you’ll even shed a tear or two!